wyywwi/FontGenerator/README.md

 change the method using fontforge to *ffpython*.

 Install fontforge under Windows, add it's bin fold's path into var *PATH*, and enjoy it!

+**update 2:**

+Throw those old and poorly maintained software into the trash bin.
+Now we have a pure Python implementation (although still not perfect) as an alternative.
+Enjoy it!

 ## Parameters